ArchanaRohilla/PyBer_Analysis/README.md

 # PyBer Analysis
-Anaysis of ride-sharing data using various Python libraries.
+Anaysis of ride-sharing data by city type, using various Python libraries.

 ## Project Overview
 This project is carried out to determine if there is a correlation between the average fare and the total rides for each city type for the individual scatter plots, and if there is any statistical significance between the different city types for each box-and-whisker plot.